RainbowHackerHorse/puppet_deluge/README.md

 ## Changelog

 Changes in 0.2.0:
-- Removed external ZFS module dependency, as Puppet supports ZFS
+- Removed external ZFS module dependency and switch to upstream puppet ZFS support, as Puppet supports ZFS.
 - Move non-ZFS directory entries to nozfs.pp
+- Add zfs.pp for ZFS specifics
 - Fix incorrect file locations in nozfs.pp (originally the Ubuntu defaults)

 Changes in 0.1.1: